Serving Nebraskan as musicians: 43rd Army Band of the Nebraska National Guard to celebrate patriotism during concert series

 “I was a high school student and my band director called me in and I met Jeff Klintberg, who was the commander of the Army Band at the time,” he said.
 “He invited me to come audition for the group and I made it.
 I was a trumpet player with the Army Band for 15 years before I was offered the position to become the next commander.”

-Throughout the tour, Kenney said he hopes the band can bring something special to each community, recognizing not every community has an opportunity to listen to a professional military band perform.
+Throughout the tour, Kenney hopes the band can bring something special to each community, recognizing not every community has an opportunity to listen to a professional military band perform.

 “Because we are a part of the Nebraska National Guard, we have this very neat opportunity and duty and honor to serve the citizens of Nebraska by getting out in the communities and perform for those community members, service members and everyone really,” Kenney said.